ProzorroUKR/openprocurement.api/docs/source/complaints-award.rst

 Complaint Submission
 ====================

-If tender conditions are favoriting only one provider, or in any other viable case, one can submit Tender Award Claim.
+If tender award is favoriting certain supplier, or in any other viable case, one can submit Tender Award Complaint.

 Tender Award Complaint Submission (with documents)
 ---------------------------------------------------

-At first create a claim:
+At first create a complaint:

 .. include:: tutorial/award-complaint-submission.http
    :code: